CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

   * Make sure that you're connected on the Discord with the same account you've used on the Discord Developer Portal.
   * Try resetting your Client secretd in the Discord Developer Portal and putting a new one into the plugin.

+* `ERROR 004`: Double check that you're using the same account in the Discord App as in the Developer Portal.

 * Avatars are not visible, otherwise everything works.
   * Update the Stream Deck software.